Guatemalan Revolution: Operation PBFortune

 Although the administration of Harry Truman had become convinced that the Guatemalan government had been penetrated by communists, it relied on purely diplomatic and economic means to try and reduce the communist influence, at least until the end of its term.
 The United States had refused to sell arms to the Guatemalan government after 1944; in 1951 it began to block weapons purchases by Guatemala from other countries.
 In 1952 Truman became sufficiently convinced of the threat posed by Árbenz to start planning a covert overthrow, titled Operation PBFortune.

 The plan had originally been suggested by the US-supported dictator of Nicaragua, Anastasio Somoza García, who said that if he were given weapons, he could overthrow the Guatemalan government.
-Truman gave the CIA permission to go ahead with the plan, without informing the state department.
+Truman gave the CIA permission to go ahead with the plan, without informing the Department of State.
 The CIA placed a shipment of weapons on a vessel owned by the United Fruit Company, and the operation was paid for by Rafael Trujillo and Marcos Pérez Jiménez, the right-wing anti-communist dictators of the Dominican Republic and Venezuela, respectively.
 The operation was to be led by Carlos Castillo Armas.
-However, the US state department discovered the conspiracy, and secretary of state Dean Acheson persuaded Truman to abort the plan.
+However, the US Department of State discovered the conspiracy, and Secretary of State Dean Acheson persuaded Truman to abort the plan.